Medical History Form — Free Healthcare Template - Poper

 A medical history form is the structured document a patient completes to share their health background with a clinician.
 It captures current medical conditions, medications, allergies, past surgeries, family history, lifestyle factors like smoking and alcohol use, and consent to discuss the history as part of care.
 It is the clinical reference sheet a provider uses to interpret symptoms, order tests, prescribe safely, and plan treatment — and when it's done well, the entire visit runs faster and safer.

 Historically, medical history was collected on a clipboard at the front desk right before a visit.
 Patients scribbled answers while stressed, forgot medications they took every day, and left family history blank entirely.
-Front-desk staff then retyped the handwriting into the EHR, introducing errors along the way.
-A digital medical history form flips the workflow: the patient fills it out on their phone the night before their visit, the clinician reviews it during chart prep, and nothing gets lost in translation.
+Front-desk staff then retyped the handwriting into the clinic's system, introducing errors along the way.
+A digital medical history form flips the workflow: the patient fills it out on their phone before the visit and the clinician reviews structured answers during chart prep.

-A well-designed medical history form has three jobs: capture a complete and accurate clinical picture, minimize patient effort on each question, and deliver structured data the clinician can actually scan in under two minutes.
-This Poper template handles all three.
-It ships with 13 clinically structured fields, HIPAA-ready hosting on paid plans, and consent acknowledgment with a legal audit trail — ready to deploy to primary care, specialty clinics, dentistry, mental health, and telemedicine practices.
+A well-designed medical history form has three jobs: capture a complete and accurate clinical picture, minimize patient effort on each question, and deliver structured data the clinician can scan before the visit.
+This Poper template ships with 13 clinically structured fields and a consent acknowledgment that you can adapt for primary care, specialty clinics, dentistry, mental health, and telemedicine practices after confirming your compliance requirements.

 You can use this template as-is or extend it with specialty questions (review of systems, PHQ-9, GAD-7, AUDIT-C, pain diagrams, symptom severity scales).
 Every field is editable in the drag-and-drop builder, and the form is fully brandable to your practice.
-It works on every mobile device and integrates with Epic, Athena, DrChrono, eClinicalWorks, Jane, SimplePractice, and 96+ other tools via webhook, Zapier, or direct API.
+Use CSV export or approved connected workflows only where they fit your clinic's data policy.

 13